 Crete, Greece’s biggest island, is the place I decided to call home a few years ago.
 That’s the reason why most of the articles in this blog are about things to do in Crete, and many of them are about my region, Chania.

 The island is a perfect destination all year round.
 It’s home to fantastic beaches, high mountains, breathtaking gorges, and interesting archaeological sites.
 Down below, there is a generic guide with tips to plan a trip on the island.
 The second guide will help you to decide what are the best things to do in Crete.

 Travel Guide to the Greek Islands

 Arguably the most romantic destination on the Aegean, Santorini is the most popular Greek island.
-In this section you will find a collection of useful guide to plan the perfect trip to Santorini.
+In this section, you will find a collection of useful guides to plan the perfect trip to Santorini.

 If you’re about to visit, check the most complete itinerary to Santorini, it will give you a thorough insight about the things you can so and see, no matter how long you’ll stay.
 Do you want to know where to take the best snapshots of the island?
 Check this Santorini photography guide.

-You can also read the Tiny Book of Santorini here, all my articles to this Cycladic island.
+You can also read the Tiny Book of Santorini here, all my articles on this Cycladic island.

 Second to none when it comes to parties and transgression, Mykonos is another must-visit island of the Aegean.
 However, there’s more to Mykonos than loud music and clubbing.
 The island is home to beautiful shallow shores that make it possible to enjoy family travel in Mykonos.